 Technical Summary

-CVE-2026-34274 affects Oracle Configurator, a component of Oracle E-Business Suite user interface, in versions 12.2.3 to 12.2.15.
-It is an easily exploitable vulnerability that allows an unauthenticated attacker with network access over HTTP to perform unauthorized data manipulation (update, insert, delete) and unauthorized read operations on some Oracle Configurator accessible data.
-Successful exploitation requires human interaction from a person other than the attacker and may impact additional Oracle products due to scope change.
-The CVSS 3.1 vector is AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N, indicating network attack vector, low attack complexity, no privileges required, user interaction required, scope changed, low confidentiality and integrity impact, and no availability impact.
-Oracle’s April 2026 Critical Patch Update advisory references a large set of patches but does not explicitly confirm a patch for this CVE in the provided content.
-The vulnerability is published and has no known active exploitation.
+CVE-2026-34274 is a medium severity vulnerability in the User Interface component of Oracle Configurator within Oracle E-Business Suite versions 12.2.3 to 12.2.15.
+It allows an unauthenticated attacker with network access via HTTP to perform unauthorized update, insert, delete, and read operations on accessible data, contingent on human interaction from a third party.
+The vulnerability affects confidentiality and integrity with a CVSS vector indicating network attack vector, low attack complexity, no privileges required, required user interaction, scope change, and no impact on availability.
+The vulnerability may also impact other Oracle products due to scope change.
+Oracle’s April 2026 Critical Patch Update advisory references multiple patches but does not explicitly confirm a patch for this CVE.
+Customers are urged to apply the latest Critical Patch Update promptly to mitigate risks.

 Potential Impact